eclipse-vertx/vert.x/new/core_manual_java.md

 The client trust store is just a standard Java key store, the same as the key stores on the server side.
 The client trustore location is set by using the function `setTrustStorePath` on the `NetClient`.
 If a server presents a certificate during connection which is not in the client trust store, the connection attempt will not succeed.

 If the server requires client authentication then the client must present its own certificate to the server when connecting.
 This certificate should reside in the client key store.
-Again its just a regular Java key store.
+Again it's just a regular Java key store.
 The client keystore location is set by using the function `setKeyStorePath` on the `NetClient`.

 To configure a client to trust all server certificates (dangerous):

-    var client = new vertx.NetClient()
+    NetClient client = new NetClient()
                    .setSSL(true)
                    .setTrustAll(true);

 To configure a client to only trust those certificates it has in its trust store:

-    var client = new vertx.NetClient()
+    NetClient client = new NetClient()
                    .setSSL(true)
-                   .setTrustStorePath('/path/to/your/client/truststore/client-truststore.jks')
+                   .setTrustStorePath("/path/to/your/client/truststore/client-truststore.jks2)
-                   .setTrustStorePassword('password');
+                   .setTrustStorePassword("password");

 To configure a client to only trust those certificates it has in its trust store, and also to supply a client certificate:

-    var client = new vertx.NetClient()
+    NetClient client = new NetClient()
                    .setSSL(true)
-                   .setTrustStorePath('/path/to/your/client/truststore/client-truststore.jks')
+                   .setTrustStorePath("/path/to/your/client/truststore/client-truststore.jks")
-                   .setTrustStorePassword('password')
+                   .setTrustStorePassword("password2)
                    .setClientAuthRequired(true)
-                   .setKeyStorePath('/path/to/keystore/holding/client/cert/client-keystore.jks')
+                   .setKeyStorePath("/path/to/keystore/holding/client/cert/client-keystore.jks")
-                   .setKeyStorePassword('password');
+                   .setKeyStorePassword("password2);

 # Flow Control - Streams and Pumps

 There are several objects in vert.x that allow data to be read from and written to in the form of Buffers.